garrandall/popular-music-data/tracks/heaven-must-be-missing-an-angel--part-1--tavares.md

 And every hour on the hour
 You let me feel your loving power

-There's a rainbow over my shoulder (ooh, ooh)
+There's a rainbow over my shoulder (oh, oh)
-When you came, my cup runneth over (ooh, ooh)
+When you came, my cup runneth over (oh, oh)
 You gave me your heavenly love
 And if one night you hear crying from above